somyagupta06/cyber-security-beginner-notes/TryHackMe/Cyber_Security_101/S6_Cryptography/Room3_Hashing_Basics.md

 **Example:**  **Adobe breach**

- -Encrypted passwords in a weak format
+ - Encrypted passwords in a weak format
  - Stored password hints in plain text → password could be retrieved easily
  - Lesson: Weak encryption is almost as bad as storing plaintext.